A Local's Favourite Caves in Iceland

 Raufarhólshellir - The Lava Tunnel

-I am glad that it was made more accessible as even though I had visited this cave on several occasions I had never been able to enjoy its extraordinary beauty of it to such an extent before as it was very rocky.
+I am glad it was made more accessible, as even though I had visited this cave several times, I had never been able to fully appreciate its extraordinary beauty before, as it was very rocky.

 Raufarhólshellir - The Lava Tunnel

-Read more and see many more photos in my travel-blog:
+You can read more and see many more photos in my travel blog:

-The Lava Tunnel: the Extraordinary Raufarhólshellir Lava Cave in South Iceland, where you will also see that the lava cave has a secret.
+The Lava Tunnel: the Extraordinary Raufarhólshellir Lava Cave in South Iceland, where you will also find out that the lava cave has a secret.

 3. Vatnshellir - Into the UnderworldVatnshellir - Into the Underworld Snæfellsnes